-OWA contributes to the timely resolution of disputes within the workplace insurance system through advisory, representation and education services and system partnerships.
-This supports workers and the social and economic well-being of the people of Ontario through orderly and effective dispute resolution in contentious cases.
+OWA contributes to the timely resolution of disputes within the workplace insurance system throughadvisory, representation and education services and system partnerships.
+This supports workers and the social and economic well being of the people of Ontario through orderly and effective dispute resolution in contentious cases.

 The graph demonstrates the number of incoming calls for service.
-The agency did not receive the target of 10,000 initial inquiries in the last fiscal year
+The agency did not receive the target of 10,000 initial inquiries in the last fiscal year.

 During 2018/19 to 2020/21, the agency successfully achieved reductions in the wait time to case review in the WSI program.
-We will continue to monitor in 2021/22.
-With this successful reduction in timelines, accompanied by focus on outreach, the number of initial inquiries is expected to increase.
+Current levels are higher than desired however, we will continue to monitor in 2022/23.

-The 2021/22 commitment is 8,500 instances of summary advice and referrals as we anticipate continued reduced capacity due to COVID-19.
+The 2022/23 commitment will remain at 8,500 instances of summary advice and referrals as we anticipate continued reduced capacity due to the pandemic.